yyyuvvvraj/SpotifyClone/README.md

 ## 🔧 Future Improvements

-- Add a music player section at the bottom
 - Implement interactivity with JavaScript
 - Improve mobile responsiveness further
 - Add animations and hover effects